nilla-moige/chrome-extension-linkedIn-job-snatcher/TESTING.md

 ## Overview

 This file outlines the testing strategy for the **LinkedIn Job Snatcher** Chrome extension.
-The extension provides an interface on LinkedIn job pages to generate personalized job application prompts with ChatGPT.
-All testing was performed manually to validate user interface behavior and prompt reliability under various inputs.
+The extension enhances the LinkedIn job application experience by generating personalized prompts for ChatGPT directly on job pages.
+Testing was conducted through a combination of **manual interface testing** and **automated unit tests** using `sinon-chrome`.
+The goal is to ensure reliable UI behavior, correct integration with browser APIs, and accurate prompt generation across varied inputs and environments.

 ---